hyhugh/vim-easyescape-plus/README.md

 inoremap kj <Esc>
 ```

 so then we can press `kj` to exit the insert mode.
 However, a problem with such map sequence is that Vim will pause whenever you type `k` in insert mode (it is waiting for the next key to determine whether to apply the mapping).
-The pause causes visual distraction which you can not ignore (which drives me crazy)
+The pause causes visual distraction which you cannot ignore (which drives me crazy)

 `vim-easyescape-plus` does not have such problem and supports custom timeout.